-Alexander Technique For Back Posture
+Alexander Technique For Slumpers.

-Many Alexander Technique teachers are slumpers, or former slumpers.
+Many Alexander Technique teachers are former slumpers.
 My name is Mark and I’m a slumper.
 Slumping was my habit before I became an Alexander Technique teacher, and it will be my habit forever.
 Although slumping is my habit, I don’t have to ‘do’ my habit; I don’t have to inhabit my habit.
 I could inhibit my habit.
 I could observe it.
 Through awareness, I know my tendencies, and can stop them before they start.

 Through the Alexander Technique we become aware of how we habitually slump at the computer, dinner table, desk, and everywhere.
 Our necks are habitually poking forward, and poke forward even more when we are late, or stressed.
-This neck forward position compresses the spine resulting in compressed back posture.
+This ‘neck forward’ position compresses the spine resulting in compressed back posture.
 The Alexander Technique helps us become aware of this habit while we are standing, cooking, brushing our teeth, playing an instrument, working out, etc. Some muscles slacken while others have to work harder than necessary, and this is even carried into bed as you try and sleep.

-Alexander Technique for Back Posture Changes
+Alexander Technique for Posture.

 With the help of Alexander Technique lessons, we can learn to take a moment, and move differently as we sit in a chair, use the computer, or watch TV.
 Alexander Technique lessons helps us do these things in a less harmful way, leading to a more beneficial back posture.
 After studying the Alexander Technique, new back posture habits will be developed.
 These habits will even change the way we think about back posture, so that it isn’t even a static ‘posture’ at all.
 You will be able to use your back with intention.
 Once we have formed new habits we may ‘catch ourselves’ doing the Alexander Technique.